bennycheung/bennycheung.github.io/_posts/2020-09-13-synthesis-neural-symbolic-knowledge-nlp.md

 ## <a name='Conclusion'></a> Concluding Remarks

-This is exciting to use DeepRank, demonstrating the synthesis of neural-symbolic knowledge from any document.
+This is exciting to use DeepRank, demonstrating the synthesis of neural to symbolic knowledge from any document.
 We can see the strategy of combining both deep neural network NLP and symbolic reasoning is effective even it has limitations.
 To move towards the greater AI natural language understanding goals, the system needs to improve on,

 * Abilities for understanding and using inter-sentential relationship.
 * Abilities for elaborating from a situation using common sense knowledge.